dotnet/docs-maui/docs/ios/deployment/provisioning.md

 ## Create a distribution certificate

-A distribution certificate can be created with the following steps:
+The CSR allows you to generate a distribution certificate, which confirms your identity.
+The distribution certificate must be created using the Apple ID for your Apple Developer Account:

 1. In a web browser, login to your [Apple Developer Account](https://developer.apple.com/account/).
 1. In your Apple Developer Account, select the **Certificates, IDs & Profiles** tab.